-Together, Evernym, Ontology, and the Sovrin Foundation will coordinate development around the use of decentralized identifiers (DIDs) for verifiable credentials.
-Representatives from Evernym and the Sovrin Foundation assisted the World Wide Web Consortium (W3C) in the creation this internet-wide digital identity standard.
-The Sovrin Network is developing technology for identity holders to use DIDs for both secure off-ledger network connections and for anchoring identity to the public ledger.
-This could give identity holders the power to collect and share their personal data via cryptographically secure channels.
+Ontology, Evernym, and the Sovrin Foundation will coordinate development around the use of decentralized identifiers (DIDs) for verifiable credentials.
+Representatives from Evernym and the Sovrin Foundation assisted the World Wide Web Consortium (W3C) to create this new type of internet-wide digital identity standard.
+The Sovrin Network’s design serves to enable the use of DIDs for both secure off-ledger network connections and to anchor identity to the public ledger.
+The Sovrin Network’s use of this technology is expected to give identity holders the power to collect and share their personal data in highly cryptographically secure channels.

 Collaboration has been a key factor in the developmental success of the Sovrin Network.
 The Foundation has approved over fifty organizations worldwide that volunteered as Sovrin Stewards.
 This diverse group of entities donate time and resources to operate the validator nodes which keep the Sovrin Network secure through a series of automated cryptographic checks and balances.
 The Sovrin Network is also partly an open source project that depends on the contributions from a thriving community of developers who access and contribute to the growing public codebase.
 As a member of Hyperledger, a Linux Foundation Project, the Sovrin Foundation donated the original code to Hyperledger Indy, one of the open source projects under the Hyperledger umbrella.

 “Digital identity is a global problem that requires a global, interoperable solution,” said Sovrin CTO, Nathan George, “The Sovrin Foundation is delighted to be collaborating with Evernym and Ontology on the development of the open source Hyperledger Indy codebase.
 This mutually beneficial effort will help drive the development of self-sovereign identity forward and ultimately supports the Sovrin Foundation’s mission of creating a system that provides identity for all.”